Smoking in your teens and twenties

 READ: The big facts on smoking

 - Scurvy and similar disorders.
 Smoking seriously affects your body’s ability to absorb certain vitamins.
 These vitamins include vitamin C, E and folic acid.
 Deficiency in these vitamins can lead to some pretty nasty diseases, that aren’t as far away as you think.
 Deficiency in Vitamin C often leads to scurvy - a pretty unpleasant illness involving weakness, depression, inflamed gums, poor wound healing, and uncontrolled bleeding.
 Vitamin E deficiency may cause blood breakdown, eye disease, and irreversible nerve problems of the hands, feet, and spinal cord.
 Folic acid deficiency may result in long-lasting anemia, diarrhea, and tongue swelling.
-Yep - pretty nasty.

 - Gastroesophageal Reflux Disease.
 What does this mean?
 Well, basically it’s when the contents of your stomach refuse to stay down, and return to your throat.
 This is extremely uncomfortable and unpleasant, and much more common among smokers.

-And how will smoking affect my health later in life?
+How will smoking affect my health later in life?

 If you start smoking at an early age, the long-term consequences can be way worse.
 You can learn all about the long-term health impacts of smoking here.